KWATER2352/Harry_Potter_Character_Display/README.md

 ## Notes

 This process was challenging but super rewarding.
 I loved getting to combine my passion for app-making with my childhood book series.
-I used the https://hp-api.onrender.com/api/characters API.
+I used the Harry Potter API (https://hp-api.onrender.com/api/characters).
 ## License

 Copyright **2023** **Kristen Waterford**